scala/improvement-proposals/content/alternative-bind-variables.md

 Python within [PEP 636](https://peps.python.org/pep-0636/#or-patterns), the pattern matching PEP in 2020.
 Of course, Python is untyped and Rust does not have sub-typing but the semantics proposed are similar to this proposal.

 Within Scala, the [issue](https://github.com/scala/bug/issues/182) first raised in 2007.
-The author is also aware of attempts to fix this issue by [Lionel Parreaux](https://github.com/dotty-staging/dotty/compare/main...LPTK:dotty:vars-in-pat-alts) which were not submitted to the main dotty repository.
+The author is also aware of attempts to fix this issue by [Lionel Parreaux](https://github.com/dotty-staging/dotty/compare/main...LPTK:dotty:vars-in-pat-alts) and the associated [feature request](https://github.com/lampepfl/dotty-feature-requests/issues/12) which was not submitted to the main dotty repository.

+The associated [thread](https://contributors.scala-lang.org/t/pre-sip-bind-variables-for-alternative-patterns/6321) has some extra discussion around semantics.
+Historically, there have been multiple similar suggestions — in [2023](https://contributors.scala-lang.org/t/qol-sound-binding-in-pattern-alternatives/6226) by Quentin Bernet and in [2021](https://contributors.scala-lang.org/t/could-it-be-possible-to-allow-variable-binging-in-patmat-alternatives-for-scala-3-x/5235) by Alexey Shuksto.

 ## Implementation